cwklurks/hook-gen/README.md

 - 🎚️ Three quick voicing registers (`low`, `mid`, `high`) so you can revoice hooks without tweaking code.
 - 📦 Download bundle named after the uploaded file, ready to drag-drop into a DAW session.
 - 🎬 Demo playbook plus synthetic audio assets so you can rehearse offline.
+- ♻️ One-click regenerate button to audition fresh rhythmic and pitch variations without re-uploading.
+- 🔉 Inline audio preview lets you hear the combined hook mix before committing to a download.

 ## Live Demo Flow
 If you're showing this project, open `DEMO_PLAYBOOK.md` for a timed script.
 The short version: